'A game of pinball bomb with added knives'

 Video

-The chief executive of Fishmongers Hall, Commodore Toby Williamson, describes how his staff fought back against Usman Khan during the London Bridge attack.
+The chief executive of Fishmongers Hall describes how his staff fought back during the London Bridge attack.

 -